MariaKochetkova96/pythonFinalProject/README.md

 Navigate to the project directory.
 Install the required libraries by running the following command: pip install pandas requests
+Or using the settings, you need to go to the menu item 'File', then 'Settings', then 'Python Interpreteter', then select the menu item 'Install' and find the desired package by name .

 Usage
 Ensure that you have the dataset file Highest Holywood Grossing Movies.csv in the same directory as the code file.